kristofferv98/SemanthaVoiceAssistant/README.md

 # Semantha Voice Assistant
 Welcome to the Semantha Voice Assistant, a AI companion designed to provide personalized and context-aware interactions through the integration of autogen, semantic routing and, VoiceProcessingToolkit.
-This system is adept at understanding user intent and sentiment, offering responses that are tailored with semantic routing based RAG, websearch capabilities using autogen websurfer and perplexity.
+This system is adept at understanding user intent and sentiment.
+Responses are tailored with semantic routing based RAG, websearch capabilities using autogen websurfer and perplexity, and changing functionability during usage.
 It also has support for Local LLm usage.
+It works seamlessly to create effortless communication with the assistant.

 ## Setup and Installation
 Before installing the requirements, navigate to the SemanthaVoiceAssistant project directory: